 I love how my body can pack on lean muscles with a little exercise.
 On the flipside, I can get plump even easier.
 It’s not hard to combat that, however.

 Monthly gym passes cost a fraction of the price back home and the gyms don’t peddle long-term contracts that no one wants.
 The workout video shown below was filmed in Cali, Colombia.

 My experience with medical treatment has been pleasant in every place I’ve visited.
 In most cases, my healthcare providers were US or UK trained and spoke good English.
 I even felt comfortable with Spanish speaking medical staff and health insurance agents.

 I will continue outsourcing my medical needs, as costs continue to climb in the United States.

-Slow travel enriches my life by letting me keep personal routines and still have an adventure at any moment.
-It’s like having the best of both worlds.
+Slow travel enriches my life by letting me keep personal routines and accept an adventure at a moment’s notice.
+It’s the best of both worlds.

 If you’d like more information about slow travel, drop me a line in the comments below.